yogurt-foundation/yogurt-css-documentation/src/word-break.md

 ---
 id: word-break
 title: Word Break
-description: Utility for sets the word breaks of an element.
+description: Utilities for sets the word breaks of an element.
 layout: default
 ---